danieledapo/danieledapo.github.io/content/post/ivo.md

 ---
 title: "Ivo, the isometric voxel renderer!"
-date: 2022-08-14T11:06:09+02:00
+date: 2022-08-17T11:48:09+02:00
-draft: true
 ---

 It's been a long time since my last post, but I didn't stop doing things.
 This time I want to talk about [ivo][ivo-github], my isometric voxel renderer.

 I've always been inspired by [@wblut][wblut]'s work, it's a great combination between coding skills and art.
 In particular, his isometric pieces are